PommeVerte/inspire-challenge/README.md

 php artisan test # or ./vendor/bin/phpunit
 ```

-Although the unit tests work out of the box, you'll need to configure a couple of services to ensure the app/site is fully functional:
+Although the unit tests work out of the box (sqlite is required), you'll need to configure a couple of services to ensure the app/site is fully functional:

 ```dotenv
 DB_CONNECTION=sqlite